mkemateum/RbRealMateum/README.md

    - Rules
    - How To Play

-3. Gameplay- This subpage should include how a regular game of Spinchess will be played, and various strategies that can be formed.
-The demo game can include a video that showcases most of the capabilities and limitations of Spinchess.
+3. Gameplay- This subpage should include how a regular game of Spinchess will be played.
    - Opening, Midgame, Endgame
-     4. Strategies
+   Within the subpage will contain 2 more subpages,
+   4. Strategies - Showcases the strategies that can be done with specific moves that can headstart the player
-     5. Demonstration Game
+   5. Demonstration Game - Showcases the capabilities and limitations of Spinchess

 ## Website Wireframe